laurci/kubernate/README.md

 Right?
 Maybe we aren't on the same page.
 I am not bringing a new concept to the table, but I am bringing a new perspective.
 Why exactly is Helm so bad?

 The problem is not in Helm, but in the way Helm is used.
 Let's zoom out a bit.
 People used to create folders with YAMLs inside and just `kubectl apply`.
-When there was a need for any kind of automation, they started using `sed`, `awk`, `grep` and friends to manipulate was was basically just a text file.
+When there was a need for any kind of automation, they started using `sed`, `awk`, `grep` and friends to manipulate what was basically just a text file.
 You can imagine, stuff got out of hand pretty quick.

 Helm solves this using `charts`.
 A chart is a collection of Kubernetes resources that can be deployed as a single unit.
 The trick is that those resources are also templated.
 Helm uses a template engine to generate the YAMLs and then applies them to the cluster.